THE HISTORY OF CHAMBERS BAY

-- A links course rarely has any internal water features
+- Rarely has any internal water features

-- A links course’s rough areas feature pure seaside grasses
+- Rough areas feature pure seaside grasses

 The golf traditionalist can appreciate the almost mystical quality that comes with playing a links course.
 Experiencing the game’s highs and lows while traversing rugged dunes and natural seaside beauty sets links golf apart from its inland cousin.
 Some believe that links golf embodies a spirit, a state of mind, an attitude or a feeling; at Chambers Bay, we tend to agree.